 We Represent UGA Students Facing a Wide Range of Criminal Charges

-Because we’re located in Athens, we represent many University of Georgia students arrested for the kinds of offenses you expect to encounter at a large campus — underage drinking, DUI, drug possession, theft, assault or shoplifting.
+Because we're located in Athens, we represent many University of Georgia students arrested for the kinds of offenses you expect to encounter at a large campus – underage drinking, DUI, drug possession, theft, assault, or shoplifting.
 For many first offenders, punishment on the criminal charge is the least of their problems.
-Academic discipline or a threat to future career prospects is a much more serious consequence.
+Academic discipline or a threat to future career prospects are much more serious consequences.
 We work with students and the university authorities to help minimize the long-range consequences of a serious mistake.

 Never underestimate the power of the presumption of innocence that protects all criminal defendants.
 No matter how much trouble you're in, a skilled trial lawyer can prepare a defense designed to protect you from the worst potential consequences.

 Ask a Georgia Criminal Defense Lawyer

 For more information about the scope of our firm's criminal defense practice, contact us online, call us at 706-410-1442, or fill out our short form for a free consultation with a trial lawyer at Wells and McElwee, P.C., in Athens.

 Most often, we take accident claims on a contingent fee basis.
 This means that unless we recover a settlement or verdict for you, we will not charge a fee.
 We collect no attorney fees unless we recover a settlement or verdict for you.